 Boston College expects its students and employees to comply with local, state, and federal laws relating to the possession, use, or distribution of drugs and alcohol when they are on University property or taking part in University activities.
-It is impractical to list all the alcohol and drug related crimes and penalties here, but students and employees should be aware that conviction under the applicable laws can lead to imprisonment, fines, and assigned community service, as well as the loss of professional licenses and employment opportunities.
+The University will cooperate with law enforcement in the investigation of the alcohol- and drug-related crimes.
+Students and employees should familiarize themselves with these laws, including by referring to University resources, and should be aware that conviction under the applicable laws can lead to imprisonment, fines, assigned community service, the loss and denial of federal benefits, professional licenses, and employment opportunities.
+Individuals convicted of drug possession under state or federal laws are ineligible for federal student grants and loans and/or for participation in federally sponsored research grants or contracts for up to one year after the first conviction, and up to five years after the second; those convicted of distributing drugs lose these benefits for five years after the first conviction, for ten years after the second, and permanently after the third.
+More information about controlled substances under Massachusetts law is available here.
+More information about controlled substances under federal law is available here.

-Boston and Newton have ordinances forbidding the possession of an open container of alcohol on any public street by a person of any age.
+Boston and Newton have ordinances forbidding the consumption and the possession of an open container of alcohol on any public street, building, parking lot, park, playground, conservation or recreation area, or other public area by a person of any age.
 These ordinances are vigorously enforced-anyone choosing to violate them can expect to be arrested.

-Massachusetts law prohibits the sale or delivery of alcoholic beverages to persons under age 21 with a fine of up to \$2,000 or one year imprisonment, or both.
+The legal drinking age in Massachusetts is 21 years.
+Purchasing, attempting to purchase, or knowingly misrepresenting one's age (including by falsifying or defacing an identification card) in order to procure alcoholic beverages while under 21 is prohibited, and subject to a \$300 fine.
+Massachusetts law prohibits the sale or delivery of alcoholic beverages to persons under age 21 with a fine of up to \$2,000 or imprisonment for up to one year, or both.
 State law also prohibits the transportation of alcohol in excess of the following quantities: 1.) nine cases or twenty gallons of beer; 2.) three gallons of any other alcoholic beverage.